risingwavelabs/risingwave-docs-legacy/docs/dev/code-python.md

 ## Create a source

-The code below creates a source with the `datagen` connector, and fetches all the sources in the database.
+The code below creates a source `counter` with the `datagen` connector, and fetches all the sources in the database.
+The `datagen` connector is used to generate mock data.

 ```python
 import psycopg2